ldatb/homelab/README.md

 For a complete explanation of the applications, check [APPS_AND_SERVICES.md](APPS_AND_SERVICES.md)

-To install all the core applications (Homepage, Cockpit, Glances, Prometheus and Grafana) you can use the core-apps Ansible playbook (WIP).

 ### Hosted Applications
 * [ ] [NextCloud](https://github.com/nextcloud/server)
 * [ ] [Immich](https://github.com/immich-app/immich)